 The Company values safety, embraces diversity and equality, and fosters employee engagement and empowerment at all levels.
 In 2021, Winpak launched an initiative around diversity, equality and inclusion.
-A three-year strategy was developed whereby the objectives will direct organizational, cultural and process change as Winpak pursues a path to position the Company as a leader in the packaging industry.

 The Company understands the importance of its role in food safety.
 The following programs have been implemented: Safe Quality Food, Hazard Analysis Critical Control Points, Interstate Milk Shippers, Current Good Manufacturing Practices in compliance with the FDA in the US and Health Canada.
 Winpak also understands the rigorous demands and requirements of the healthcare industry.
 The Company's high-quality manufacturing standards ensure performance and reliability of Winpak products.